-A key issue linked to gypsum plaster is its difficulty in handling moisture.
-The hygroscopic nature of gypsum means it easily absorbs and retains moisture from the surrounding atmosphere and substrate.
-Damp then leaves the plaster susceptible to the growth of black mould and salts.
+The biggest issue linked to gypsum plaster is its inability to handle moisture.
+Due to the hygroscopic nature of gypsum, it absorbs and retains moisture from the surrounding atmosphere and substrate.
+Damp is one of the most common factors which can affect gypsum plaster, leaving it susceptible to the growth of black mould and salts.